WebbyMD1/rudatctrl/README.md

 These instructions will let you build, install and execute the rudatctrl command line application.

-The code has been tested on Raspberry Pi 2,3 and 4.
+The code has been tested on Raspberry Pi 2 and 3.
+It does however NOT work on Raspberry Pi 4.
+The low level hid_read function call fails on the Pi 4 for unknown reasons.

 ### Prerequisites